rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

                      ...
                    }
             ```
-    2. if `@override` is added to a new method and or to an existing method with code changes, __do not__ remove the change from patch.
+    2. If `@override` is added to a new method and or to an existing method with code changes, __do not__ remove the change from patch.

-        * Example: the change of override notation in this case should be retained since @override is added(from buggy->fix) with the addition of the entire method.
+        * Example: The change of override annotation in this case should be retained since @override is added (from buggy->fix) with the addition of the entire method.
             ```diff
             -      @override
             -      public String toString(){